On this page

 Venus flytraps rely on periodic forest fires which help suppress their competitors.

-Venus flytraps attract their prey using a sweet nectar and the reddish lining of their leaves.
+Venus flytraps attract their prey using the reddish lining of their leaves.

 Subtropical wetlands in wet, acidic, sandy and peaty soils that are nutrient poor.
 Grows in areas that receive full sun and burn frequently in forest fires.